Q: What is AWS Migration Hub?

 Q: Does the EC2 instance recommendations feature provide recommendations for Burstable Performance Instances?

-Yes, the EC2 instance recommendations feature provides recommendations for Burstable Performance Instances.
-For Burstable Performance Instances, the feature uses “average” and “peak” CPU data points to compute an estimated number of consumed CPU credits and associated cost to more accurately compare the projected price with other instance families.
+Yes.
+The EC2 instance recommendations feature provides recommendations for Burstable Performance Instances.
+It uses “average” and “peak” CPU data points to compute an estimated number of consumed CPU credits and associated cost to more accurately compare the projected price with other instance families.

 Q: What happens if I have discovery data from multiple sources for the same server in AWS Migration Hub?
 Which data source is used to calculate the EC2 instance recommendation for that server?

-Q: When should I use the EC2 instance recommendations feature in AWS Migration Hub versus a more detailed cost assessment with TSO Logic?
+Q: When should I use the EC2 instance recommendations feature in AWS Migration Hub compared to a more detailed cost assessment with TSO Logic?

 Tracking migration status